 Comparison with Others

-Consider keeping a gratitude journal where you jot down three things you are grateful for each day.
-This practice not only uplifts your spirit but also reinforces a more positive outlook on life.
+Gratitude will unlock the doorsteps toward self-forgiveness.
+Practicing gratitude encourages you to shift your attention away from what went wrong and keeps it focused on the good things in your life, including what you learned from them.
+Consider keeping a gratitude journal where you jot down things you are grateful for each day.
+This practice will not only boost your spirit but also reinforce a better outlook on life.

 Results and Recommendations